SathyaBhat/sathyabh.at/content/weekly-notes-34-2023/index.md

 ![](thumb-commercial-banking-company-sydney.jpg)

-_Thumbnail image: [343 George Street, Sydney](https://streetartcities.com/markers/31870) is a heritage-listed former bank building built from 1921 to 1925, and until 2008 housed banking premises of the Commercial Banking Company of Sydney (CBC) and later National Australia Bank.
-It is now a nine-storey retail and commercial premise.
+_Thumbnail image: [343 George Street, Sydney](https://streetartcities.com/markers/31870) is a heritage-listed former bank building built from 1921 to 1925, and until 2008 housed the Commercial Banking Company of Sydney (CBC) and later National Australia Bank.
+It is now a nine-storey retail and commercial premise._

 ### What's been happening